CluelessBiker/project4-print-statements/README.md

 4. key:  | value:
 - added the DATABASE_URL, SECRET_KEY & CLOUDINARY_URL to the env.py file
 - added the DATABASE_URL, SECRET_KEY & CLOUDINARY_URL to the settings.py file
+- add an import os statement for the env.py file.
 - added Heroku to the ALLOWED_HOSTS in settings.py
 - created the Procfile
 - pushed the project to Github